dscheerens/patching-jax-rs/README.md

 Note that I have not explained how to register the `PartialJsonObjectPatchReader` class with the JAX-RS implementation.
 This is something you will need to do, otherwise the JAX-RS implementation is not aware of your `MessageBodyReader` and the solution does not work.
-It is out of scope to explain how to register `MessageBodyReader` classes as this differs per JAX-RS implementation. however, At the end of this article you will find a link to a fully working example project that uses Jersey and you can look at the source to discover how `MessageBodyWriter` classes are registered using Jersey.
+It is out of scope to explain how to register `MessageBodyReader` classes as this differs per JAX-RS implementation.
+However, at the end of this article you will find a link to a fully working example project that uses Jersey and you can look at the source to discover how `MessageBodyWriter` classes are registered using Jersey.

 Adding JSON patch (RFC 6902) support
 ------------------------------------